Who developed Francisco Park?

 What is the budget for building Francisco Park?

-The San Francisco Recreation and Park Department purchased the site for just over $10 million in open space funds.
+The San Francisco Recreation and Park Department purchased the site from SF DPW for just over $10 million in open space funds.

-As of July 2019, the Francisco Park Conservancy has raised an additional $22 million through hundreds of public donations for the park’s design and building budget.
-FPC is committed to raising additional funds to add amenities and improvements, and support the park’s ongoing maintenance.
+The Francisco Park Conservancy has raised $27.5 million through hundreds of public donations for the park’s design and building budget.
+The Francisco Park Conservancy continues to raise additional funds to add amenities and improvements, and support the park’s ongoing maintenance.

-Who is the contractor for the Francisco Park project?
+Who was the contractor for the Francisco Park project?

 When will Francisco Park open to the public?